Compile DSC configurations in Azure Automation State Configuration

 Compiling in Windows PowerShell also provides the option to sign configuration content.
 The DSC agent verifies a signed node configuration locally on a managed node.
 Verification ensures that the configuration applied to the node comes from an authorized source.

-You can also import node configurations (MOF files) that have been compiled outside of Azure.
+You can also import node configurations that were compiled outside of Azure.
 The import includes compilation from a developer workstation or in a service such as Azure DevOps.
 This approach has multiple advantages, including performance and reliability.

 Note